Learning Latent Energy-Based Models via Interacting Particle Langevin Dynamics: RELATED WORKS

+Efficient training of \glspl*{ebm} remains a fundamental challenge in generative modelling.
+As an approximation to \gls*{mle}, \citet{hinton2002training} introduce Contrastive Divergence (CD) and \citep{tieleman2008} follow up with Persistent CD (PCD) which use short-run chains, though these introduce uncontrolled bias \citep{nijkamp2020anatomy}.
+Recent alternatives include non-equilibrium thermodynamic approaches \citep{carbone2024efficient,cuin2026efficient} and the Energy Discrepancy loss \citep{schroeder2023energy, schroeder2024energybased}, which bypasses \gls*{mcmc} by optimising a different objective. \gls*{iplebm} differentiates itself by providing a diffusion-based alternative in the latent setting of \citet{pang2020ebmprior}.
+Based on a novel SDE framework, our Euler-Maruyama discretisation replaces sequential posterior \gls*{mcmc} with simultaneous particle updates.
+While this resembles a one-step form of PCD, it arises from a distinct theoretical foundation.
+To our knowledge, the only other work providing a diffusion limit for \gls*{ebm} training is \citet{oliva2025uniformintime}, though they focus exclusively on the non-latent setting.

+\paragraph{EBMs in the Latent Space.} Recently, several works studying latent \glspl*{ebm} have appeared.
+Even though they focus on the study of latent \glspl*{ebm} they are quite different in spirit to our method. \cite{yu2023diffusionamortized} modify the \gls*{lebm} setting and train an additional diffusion model to facilitate training.
+Although they obtain superior results, their method is substantially more expensive than the classic \cite{pang2020ebmprior}. \cite{xiao2021vaebm} train an \gls*{ebm} in the latent space of a pre-trained VAE to motivate the use of an \gls*{ebm} as a prior, as they show it enhances performance of the VAE. \cite{xiao2022adaptive} suggest using a multi-stage noise contrastive estimation instead of improving the classical likelihood training as we do in our work.
+Finally, \cite{2025cuimultimodallatent} propose a variational learning scheme for the generator posterior, which is different from our particle based approach, in order to extend the training method to a multimodal setting.

-\paragraph{Interacting Particle Algorithms for Learning.} \citet{kuntz2023} introduce Particle Gradient Descent (PGD), a diffusion-based particle algorithm for \gls*{mmle} in latent variable models that jointly optimises model parameters and samples from the posterior distribution of the latent variables.
-Building on this framework, \citet{akyildiz2023ipla} incorporate additive noise in the parameter updates and establish associated non-asymptotic convergence guarantees.
-The theoretical guarantees for PGD is established in \citet{caprio2024}.
-Since then, particle-based learning methods have been taking off in various directions, see e.g. \citet{lim2024momentum, oliva2024} for momentum-enriched variants, \citet{encinar2025proximal} for extensions to non-smooth settings, \citet{glyn2025statistical} for applications to inverse problems.
+\paragraph{Interacting Particle Algorithms for Learning.} \citet{kuntz2023, caprio2024} introduce Particle Gradient Descent (PGD), a diffusion-based particle algorithm for \gls*{mmle} in latent variable models that jointly optimises model parameters and samples from the posterior distribution of the latent variables.
+Building on this framework, \citet{akyildiz2023ipla} incorporate additive noise in the parameter updates and establish associated non-asymptotic convergence guarantees which we build upon and extend to multiple data-points and inexact gradient setting.
+Since then, particle-based learning methods have been taking off in various directions.
+Momentum-enriched variants of \gls*{ipla} \citep{lim2024momentum, oliva2024} and extensions to non-smooth settings following \cite{encinar2025proximal} offer natural extensions to \gls*{iplebm}.
+From a geometric viewpoint, MMLE can be seen as a discretisation of a gradient flow in Wasserstein-2 space \citep{kuntz2023} , which suggests potential generalisations based on alternative geometries, as explored by \cite{sharrock2024tuning} for Stein variational gradient descent, which could be another potential extension of our method.
+We also mention recent \gls*{smc}-based approaches for learning \citep{carbone2024efficient,crucinio2025mirror,cuin2025learning,cuin2026efficient}, which can be used to develop generalisations of our work where particles have weights.

-\section{Experiments}
+\section{EXPERIMENTS}